Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/test.md

 1. Spend as much time as necessary to perfectly control the gestures ([VoiceOver](../voiceover/), Switch Control).

-2. Watch the examples provided by the [WWDC videos](../wwdc/).
+2. Watch the examples provided by the [WWDC&nbsp;videos](../wwdc/).

-3. Assimilate the [design criteria](../design/) to be sure that you're following the appropriate working path.
+3. Assimilate the [design&nbsp;criteria](../design/) to be sure that you're following the appropriate working path.

 4. Create as many blank projects as needed to test a dedicated feature and be sure that it's working before introducing inside the final app coding global environment.

-5. Be sure that third-party elements or web contents that may be parts of the application are themselves already perfectly accessible.
+5. Be sure that the third-party elements or the web contents that may be parts of the application are themselves already perfectly accessible.
 <br><br>
 ## Working environment
 Four different groups may be described as parts of every project: